base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/overview.md

 hide_table_of_contents: false
 ---

-# Overview of Privy and the Base Paymaster
+# Overview of Connecting to the Blockchain

 These guides show you how to connect your frontend to the blockchain using JSON RPC blockchain providers, and the [RainbowKit], [wagmi], and [viem] stack.